 Digital assets and blockchain technology is unlocking the potential for innovation as programmers from around the world work together on digital products, services and organisations that have never previously existed.

-Crypto is arguably paving the way for a new financial paradigm with equal access to all, and despite the risks, there is potential for these digital assets to benefit the world as a whole.
+Crypto or digital assets are arguably paving the way for a new financial paradigm with equal access to all, and despite the risks, there is potential for these digital assets to benefit the world as a whole.